T206 Honus Wagner Card: The Holy Grail of Baseball Cards

 How Many Honus Wagner T206 Cards Exist?

-Today the estimates are that roughly 50 to 100 Wagner cards have survived and are in circulation.
-It was also the lowest produced card in the T206 White Borders set.
+Today, estimates are that roughly 50 to 100 Wagner cards have survived and are in circulation.
+It was also the lowest-produced card in the T206 White Borders set.

 While we can speculate how many Wagner cards exist, we do have SGC and PSA population reports, which at least provide concrete data on the graded population.

-Together, between PSA and SGC, there are 54 total T206 Wagner cards graded.
+Together, between PSA and SGC, 54 total T206 Wagner cards are graded.

 Beckett has graded none.
 GAI has graded one T206 Wagner card.